 Giving feedback can be challenging, especially when you have something critical to say.
 How often do you ponder over saying something to a colleague or just let it slide?
-The workplace dynamics makes giving feedback even more daunting.
+Workplace dynamics make giving feedback even more daunting.

 Constructive feedback can help your colleagues improve and enrich the relationship in your team.
 Consequently, it can bring the whole team’s performance to a higher level.
 However, feedback only works if the recipients are willing to accept your feedback and work on it.
-That does not happen automatically all the time.
+That does not happen automatically.

 However, this blog post will give you a formula for actionable feedback which your colleagues are more likely to accept and work on.
 Sound like something you want?
 Then, let's dive in.

 The Formula: Situation - Behavior - Impact - Next

 You can use this formula to make both positive and constructive feedback more impactful, but since people find it more challenging to give constructive feedback, this is what we’re focusing on.